willbrid/ansible-role-basic-apache-container/README.md

 Example Playbook
 ----------------

-For testing this role you should provider at least : system_user and domain variables
+For testing this role you should provider at least : system_user variable

 - hosts: servers
   vars:
     system_user: test
-    domain: test
   roles:
-      - { role: willbrid.ansible-role-basic-apache-container }
+      - { role: ansible-role-basic-apache-container }

+For testing with the embedded test in this role you should provide at least: system_user and domain variables

 License
 -------